 Capitalize on other special shopping days

-The National Day of Giving, also known as GivingTuesday, is held the day after Cyber Monday.
+The National Day of Giving, also known as Giving Tuesday, is held the day after Cyber Monday.
 Use this as an opportunity to give back to your community.
-You can donate a portion of your sales to an organization in need or collect items like canned foods or clothing for a non-profit that needs support.
+For example, you can donate a portion of your sales to an organization in need or collect items like canned foods or clothing for a non-profit that needs support.

 Encourage positive reviews

 Encourage happy customers to leave comments about your business on Yelp® , Google® reviews, TrustPilot® , or other review platforms.
 The internet is usually the first stop for shoppers and great word-of-mouth is invaluable.
 Make sure you’ve claimed your business and that all your business information is correct and up-to-date.

 Plan for next year